Entertainment Capital of the World – Come Visit Las Vegas!

 For some safe interaction with the mob, tour The Mob Museum and learn the true stories behind the making of the mob.
 Interactive exhibits bring this history of underworld corruption and law enforcement to life.

 Visitors will discover pinball machines and nothing but pinball machines in the nearly 10,000-square-foot Pinball Hall of Fame.
 The museum is presented by the Las Vegas Pinball Collectors Club, and it is where members display the world’s largest collection of machines dating back to the 1950s through the 1990s.
-All revenue received from this hall of fame goes to non-denominational charities.
+Excess revenue received from this hall of fame goes to non-denominational charities.

 Shopping Like None Other

 The Rainbow Feather Dyeing Company is located in the arts district of Las Vegas.
 This is the store where Cirque de Soleil buys their feathers and Hawaiians get their leis.
-This store is the perfect place for women to buy boas to match ever item of clothing in their wardrobe.
+This store is the perfect place for women to buy boas to match every item of clothing in their wardrobe.

 Closet geeks and not-so closet geeks in Vegas can find what they’re looking for at Alternate Reality Comics.
 This store has plenty of underworld and superhero comics, nerdy t-shirts, and collectibles.